ankuraren4u/analytics-api-docs/_build/html/_sources/webhook_api.txt

 Trip Scored Notification
 ^^^^^^^^^^^^^^^^^^^^^^^^

 This notification is sent by Zendrive when a trip uploaded by your application is completely uploaded and scored by the Zendrive backend.
-Your application can now query the Zendrive API for :ref:`trip-scores-label` for this trip.
+Your application can now query the Zendrive API for :ref:`trip-score-label` for this trip.
 The notification data block contains the following fields.

 .. csv-table::
     :header: "Field", "Description"